chhu0830/NCTU.108-1.program-security/README.md

 This function take `seed` as parameter.
 Most of the code are complicated, but only a small part of the function is related to the paramter.
+> The whole function first search for `.data` segment, and then find two blocks which start with `15` and `69` seperately.
+> The first block is the comparison target, which is `unk_5D4018`.
+> The second block will be used in `sub_5D1270`, and this is the seconde block.

 ```c
 ...